-\abstract {Mass transfer stability is an essential issue in binary evolution.
-Ge et al. studied critical mass ratios for dynamically stable mass transfer by establishing adiabatic mass loss model and found that the donor stars on the giant branches tend to be more stable than that based on the composite polytropic stellar model.
-Double white dwarfs (DWDs) are of great importance in many fields and their properties would be significantly affected under the new mass transfer stability criterion.} {We would investigate the influence of mass transfer stability on the formation and properties of DWD populations, and discuss the implications in supernova Type Ia (SN Ia) and gravitational wave (GW) sources. } {We performed a series of binary population synthesis, where the critical mass ratios from adiabatic mass loss model (Ge's model) and that from the composite polytropic model are adopted, respectively.
-In each simulation, $5\times 10^6$ binaries are included and evolved from zero-age main sequence to the end of their evolution, and DWDs are obtained eventually. } { For Ge's model, {most of the DWDs are produced from the stable non-conservative Roche lobe overflow plus common envelope (CE) ejection channel (RL+CE channel) regardless of the CE ejection efficiency $\alpha_{\rm CE}$.
-While the results of the polytropic model strongly depend on the adopted value of $\alpha_{\rm CE}$.
-We find DWDs produced from the RL+CE channel have comparable WD masses and the mass ratio distribution peaks at around 1.} Based on the magnitude-limited sample of DWDs, the space densities for the detectable DWDs and those with extremely low-mass WD (ELM WD) companions in Ge's model is $1347\;\rm kpc^{-3}$ and $473\;\rm kpc^{-3}$, respectively, close to observations. {While the polytropic model overpredicts space density of DWDs by a factor of about $2-3$.} We also find that the results of DWD merger rate distribution f{per Galaxy} in Ge’s model reproduce the observations better than that of the polytropic model, and the merger rate of DWDs with ELM WD companions {in the Galaxy} is about $1.8\times 10^{-3}\;\rm yr^{-1}$ in Ge's model, which is comparable to the observation estimation of $2\times 10^{-3}\;\rm yr^{-1}$.
-The results in Ge's model predict Galactic {SN} Ia rate of $\sim 6\times 10^{-3}\;\rm yr^{-1}$ from DWDs, which support the observations of $(5.4\pm1.2)\times 10^{-3}\;\rm yr^{-1}$.
-For the fiducial model {of $\alpha_{\rm CE}=1$}, the number of detectable GW sources in the polytropic model is larger than that in Ge's model by about $35\%$.} {We confirm that the mass transfer stability plays important roles in the formation and properties of DWD populations, and then in the progenitors of SNe Ia and detectable GW sources. {The results in Ge's model support the observational DWD merger rate distribution per Galaxy and the space density of DWDs in the Galaxy.}}
+\abstract {Mass transfer stability is a key issue in studies of binary evolution.
+Critical mass ratios for dynamically stable mass transfer have been analyzed on the basis of an adiabatic mass loss model, finding that the donor stars on the giant branches tend to be more stable than that based on the composite polytropic stellar model.
+Double white dwarfs (DWDs) are of great importance in many fields and their properties would be significantly affected under the new mass transfer stability criterion.} {We seek to investigate the influence of mass transfer stability on the formation and properties of DWD populations and discuss the implications in supernova Type Ia (SN Ia) and gravitational wave (GW) sources. } {We performed a series of binary population synthesis, adopting the critical mass ratios from the adiabatic mass loss model (i.e., Ge's model) and that of the composite polytropic model, respectively.
+In each simulation, $5\times 10^6$ binaries were included and evolved from zero-age main sequence to the end of their evolution and the DWDs were gradually obtained. } { For Ge's model, {most of the DWDs are produced from the stable non-conservative Roche lobe (RL) overflow, along with a common-envelope (CE) ejection channel (RL+CE channel), regardless of the CE ejection efficiency, $\alpha_{\rm CE}$.
+Conversely, the results of the polytropic model strongly depend on the adopted value of $\alpha_{\rm CE}$.
+We find DWDs produced from the RL+CE channel have comparable WD masses and the mass ratio distribution peaks at around 1.} Based on the magnitude-limited sample of DWDs, the space densities for the detectable DWDs and those with extremely low-mass WD (ELM WD) companions in Ge's model is: $1347\;\rm kpc^{-3}$ and $473\;\rm kpc^{-3}$, respectively, which is close to what has been shown in observations. {On the other hand, the polytropic model overpredicts space density of DWDs by a factor of about 2-3.} We also find that the results of DWD merger rate distribution {per Galaxy} in Ge’s model reproduce the observations better than that of the polytropic model, and the merger rate of DWDs with ELM WD companions {in the Galaxy} is about $1.8\times 10^{-3}\;\rm yr^{-1}$ in Ge's model.
+This result is comparable to the observation estimation of $2\times 10^{-3}\;\rm yr^{-1}$.
+The findings from Ge's model predict a Galactic {SN} Ia rate of $\sim 6\times 10^{-3}\;\rm yr^{-1}$ from DWDs, supporting observations of $(5.4\pm1.2)\times 10^{-3}\;\rm yr^{-1}$.
+For the fiducial model {of $\alpha_{\rm CE}=1$}, the number of detectable GW sources in the polytropic model is larger than that in Ge's model by about $35\%$.} {We confirm that mass transfer stability plays an important role in the formation and properties of DWD populations as well as in the progenitors of SNe Ia and detectable GW sources. {The results of Ge's model support the observational DWD merger rate distribution per Galaxy and the space density of DWDs in the Galaxy.}}

 \keywords{stars:white dwarfs; stars: formation; binaries: general; binaries:close}